oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 resource path, the filter expression in parentheses MUST NOT use forward slashes, it must be specified with a parameter alias instead.

---If the filter path segment appears in the resource path and the parentheses contain a filter expression, that expression MUST NOT use forward slashes.

 The collection will be restricted to instances matching the filter expression assigned to the parameter alias and may be empty.